 Besides that, the ending actually is good and I did get emotional at a point.
 Not nearly crying or anything, but I felt for the character.

-Ryoma’s kinda boring, but he’s by no means a bad character.
-He loses quite a few people that he knew and loved right in front of our eyes as opposed to Ayame and Sakon where we got small flashbacks (with Sakon we barely got anything).
+Ryoma’s kinda boring, but he’s, by no means, a bad character.
+He loses quite a few people that he knew and loved right in front of his eyes as opposed to Ayame and Sakon where we got small flashbacks (with Sakon we barely got anything).
 However, even this isn’t very impacting since, like I said, we don’t get to know these characters much at all so it’s hard to empathize with any of them when they die.
 However, he’s very loyal and kind and a great character to follow.

-Art: The art and animation are actually pretty good for 1989.
-The art never seemed crappy and appeared pretty consistent throughout the movie.
+Art and Animation: The art and animation are pretty good for 1989.
+The art never seemed bad and was pretty consistent throughout the film.
 The animation wasn’t fantastic, but it was still pretty good.
-The motions were fluid and I didn’t find many animation mistakes.
+The motions were fluid and I didn’t find many animation errors.

 Music: Here’s another part where I fell off.
 For the most part, the music is awful.
 It’s unfitting synthesizer music that sometimes sounds like an NES game.
 Some points even have music that is really inappropriate for the scene.
 “Oh hey this character that we don’t care about yet one of the main characters loves is dying by the hands of aforementioned main character!
 Let’s play really upbeat heroic-ish music!”
 Not all of the music was bad.
 Some of it was actually good and fitting, but that just irked me.

 Recommended Audience: Holy crap, this is gory.
 People get slashed in half, beheaded, eaten alive, people’s heads blow up (which is another thing that made no sense to me.
-The monster making these people’s heads blow up can do it with just a glance, yet when he gets to Ryoma he suddenly can’t do it anymore and can’t even crush him properly.) people blow up entirely; just a lot of blood and gore.
+The monster making these people’s heads blow up can do it with just a glance, yet when he gets to Ryoma he suddenly can’t do it anymore and can’t even crush him properly.) people blow up entirely – just a lot of blood and gore.
 One instance of nudity which came up for what seems like no reason, but even that was from far away.
 No sex, no real swearing.
-The blood and gore is really the biggest issue in this department.
-Younger audiences may also shy away from all the political talk.
 16+